 Bret Lott also stresses the role voice played in the signature styles of acclaimed American authors: “What made Hemingway’s and O’Connor’s and Carver’s writing important and meaningful and real is that they wrote from their own chair.
 They didn’t walk away from themselves in order to go sit in someone else’s.
 Lesson: Don’t leave you to go find your point of view and your story.
 You are all you have been given.
 This is who you are, and from where you ought and need to write.”

-Tracking Wonder founder Jeffrey Davis defines purpose as a “more-than-me yearning” and cites studies performed at Harvard Business School that rate purpose as one of the most important motivators for sustaining momentum over time, outranking both performance and profit.
-He urges writers to examine: What are you writing for?
+Tracking Wonder founder Jeffrey Davis defines purpose as a “more-than-me yearning” and cites studies performed at Harvard Business School that rate purpose as one of the most important motivators for sustaining momentum on any project over time, outranking both performance and profit.
+Writers must identify a purpose, in life, and writing.
+Examine: What are you writing for?
 Once you identify motivational factors—both ego-driven and altruistic—you’ll notice patterns in your work—questions about the human condition that pique your interest, as well as the subject matter through which you enjoy exploring them.

 Each writer functions best at a specific intersection of time, place, and eternity, according to Flannery O’Connor.
 Why not put specificity to work in your favor?
 You’ve been born into a specific era and culture.
 You possess distinct life experiences and a certain style of thought.
 You remain steeped in all of the art and media consumed in your eighteen or eighty years on earth.